rosedoes/recipes/README.md

 1. View tags as tag cloud
 1. Toggle favorite recipe
 1. Add/edit/delete tags
+1. Styling for dedicated recipe pages

 # Known issues
-1. Changes to code processing do not automatically update existing files.
+1. Changes to code processing do not automatically update existing recipes
+1. Potential duplicate filenames are only checked once.
+Would be better to check against all titles and offer the option of appending or creating a new file.